A/N: Quick heads up, there is a part of this chapter with some sentences entirely in French. (This will be a rare occurrence don't worry)

 Francis looked at his son with a smile that said he knew more as conversation around the table moved on to other things, and so the night went on until everyone was in bed.
 Matthew slept well that night.

 A few days past, and Gilbert found himself in his homeroom early.
 It is a new habit he got.
-By doing work he goes to bed early, with better sleep he is easier to wake up, and ready the same time West is so just they just leave for school.
+By doing work on time, he goes to bed early, with better sleep he is easier to wake up, and ready the same time West is so they just leave for school.

 He would never openly say it, but he did like getting to school early, just because of the time it gave him to think.
 It was just nice to have a day where he could relax and not be in a panic on the inside to go fast to make it on time.